wntrblm/wintersong/docs/docs/markdown.md

 !!! note "Admonition titles"
     You can set the title of an admonition if you don't want to use the generic title.

+!!! tip inline end "Inline admonitions"
+    This is an inline admonition

+Admonitions can be inlined next to content, if desired.
+This is just filler text to give it something to wrap around.
+You can ignore the rest of this paragraph.
+Seriously.
+I mean it!

+Example source:

 ```markdown
 !!! note
     Admonitions allow you to draw attention to specific text.